Pritiks23/hpc-linux-troubleshooting-lab/README.md

 Finally, I explored supporting HPC ecosystem tools to understand how clusters are provisioned and managed.

-Ansible: I reviewed the playbook structure to understand how infrastructure-as-code is used to configure clusters consistently.
+Ansible: Imagine you need to install Python and configure Slurm on 500 compute nodes.
+Instead of logging into each server, you create an Ansible Playbook then run ansible-playbook install-python.yaml Ansible will SSH into every node, run the commands verify the desired state exists and report failures.

 Slurm configuration files: I examined how partitions and scheduling policies are defined.
-Spack documentation: I studied how HPC environments manage complex software dependencies across clusters.

-I did this because HPC systems are not just compute engines — they are full-stack environments that require orchestration, configuration management, and reproducible software stacks.
+Slurm sits between users and compute nodes, users sibmit jobs with sbathc, job queue in partitions and lsurm dispatched them yo nodes when the requested resource - CPUs memory, GPUS are available.

+Spack documentation: Spack is a package manager built for scientific software.
+It handles the combiniatorial compelxity of building the same library against different compilers and MPI version.
+For example when some groups need CUDA 11 and others need CUDA 12.
+When you install with Spack it can auto generaye lmod modules so users just module load like normal.

 ---